svvchen/siteblocker/README.md

   * Only available upon hitting daily xp. :)

 **In Progress:**
-* Write up a cron job to run this thing as soon as I open my laptop.
+* Write up a cron job to run this thing as soon as I open my laptop and forever until I do my lessons.
-* Debug the Duolingo API timezone bug that's consistently coming up.
+* Structure this repo properly (requirements.txt, main.py, etc.).

 **Done:**
 * Created a `check_block` function that blocks websites based on the hosts file (let the pain begin).